Optimal7/Optimal7.github.io/README.md

 # My Website
-As if anyone is going to read this, anyway.
+As if anyone will actually decided to read this.

-This is my website, recently decided to make the code for it Open-Source.
-So enjoy my messy code.
+This is the full source code for my Website, decided to make this Open-Source a while ago.

-You can view the website here: https://optimal7.github.io
+The Website can be viewed here: https://optimal7.github.io/